benaasheim/SDL_ACCEL_Build/README.md

 # SDL_ACCEL_Build
 =========

-A front-end for performing tag-based file management on linux.
+A real-time raytracer for Linux and Apple systems.

 *Warning: development in progress*